openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 Currently only josm and a small assortment of josm plugins is included in the installer.

-As other osm related applications like osmarender and mapnik have a lot of more UNIX related dependencies that will make them complicated to install, only JOSM is currently installed "the easy way".
+As other osm related applications like osmarender and mapnik have a lot more UNIX related dependencies that will make them complicated to install, only JOSM is currently installed "the easy way".

 install
 -------
-simply execute josm-setup-x.x.x.exe
+simply execute josm-setup-latest.exe

 uninstall
 ---------